Using Gauge Covariant Lie Derivatives in Poincar\'{e} Gauge and Metric Teleparallel Theories of Gravity: Examples

 \subsubsection{\texorpdfstring{$G_4$}{G4} on 3-D hyper-surfaces --- Kantowski-Sachs}

 This case is also a simple extension of the case of Section \ref{Section-SS} in which in addition to the three Killing vectors, there exists a fourth Killing vector $X_4 = \partial_r$.
 In this case the isotropy group is the same as in the general spherically symmetric case.
 Having this fourth Killing vector implies that the three metric functions $A_i(t,r), i\in \{1,2,3\}$ and the eight arbitrary functions $W_j(t,r),\ j\in \{1,2,3,4,5,6,7,8\}$ are only functions of $t$ in Riemann-Cartan geometries.
-In the metric teleparallel geometries the functions $\psi(t,r)$ and $\chi(t,r)$ are only functions of $t$.
+In the metric teleparallel geometries in addition to the three metric functions being only a function of $t$, the functions $\psi(t,r)$ and $\chi(t,r)$ are also only functions of $t$.